 They have mastered the art of providing high quality products that are built to last.

 It features a high-gloss polypropylene cone that’s accurate and hard-hitting.
 Infinity also used a large roll foam surround for precise linear movement of the cone and for optimum performance and durability.

 Additionally, its dual 4-ohm voice coils give you a lot more flexibility in terms of wiring, and it will make your sound system easy to expand if you decide to go that way down the road.

-The Alpine SWR-10D4 is one of the most expensive 10″ subwoofer out there, and the most expensive that we are going to review.
+The Alpine SWS-10D4 is one of the most expensive 10″ subwoofer out there, and the most expensive that we are going to review.
 However, when you pick one of these up, you’ll know where the extra money went.

 The sub linked to above can handle an astounding 1000 watts of RMS power (500 watts per coil), which is actually enormous.

 Furthermore, its dual oversized 4-ohm voice coils give you the wiring flexibility you’ll need to build a dynamic sound system that can be easily extended by additional components (subs, amps, headunits…).

 They have high-quality products for more than a reasonable price, and this subwoofer is no exception.
 It’s a great sub for people on a tight budget.